josephcooney/skeleton-codegen/readme.md

 - In-memory repositories to make tests easier to set up

 ## Databases ##
 Relational databases provide a rich source of machine-readable information about the entities and their relationships in a domain.
 Skeleton uses this, with some augmentation via attributes, to generate the basics of an application.
-Skeleton is currently very postgres-centric, but could be enhanced to support other databases in the future.
+Skeleton is currently very postgres-centric, but also works with SQL Server (see table below for comparison).

 ## Pre-Requisites ##
 Skeleton and the apps it generates depend on the following:
-1. Postgres - if you don't have it installed a docker image is probably the easiest way to get started.
+1. Your database of choice (Postgres or SQL Server) - if you don't have it installed a docker image is probably the easiest way to get started.
 2. The .NET SDK
 3. Node (for building react front-ends)
 4. Git